Hacking tutorials

 1. Recording-based authentication

-Complex web applications require the ability to load dynamic pages and components.
-For an automated scanner to be able to authenticate on a specific target, it is necessary to fulfil these requirements.
+Complex web applications require the option to load dynamic pages and components.
+For an automated scanner to authenticate on a specific target, it is necessary to fulfil these requirements.
 The Recorded method uses Selenium technology to record user events when logging into the account used for scanning.
-The user has to upload the recording of the authentication process that can be obtained following the steps described next.
+The user has to upload the recording of the authentication process that you get following the steps described next.

 To learn more about the steps required to enable this authentication method, read our dedicated support article.